YigitElma/YigitElma.github.io/_project/project-4.md

 date: 2022-04-12
 ---
 <div align="justify" style="margin-bottom:10px;">
-When I was 10, as a birthday present, I asked for *"Guitar Hero"*, a popular game at the time.
+When I was 10, as a birthday present, I asked for <i>"Guitar Hero"</i>, a popular game at the time.
 My mom said, "I can buy you an actual guitar instead!".
 A bit cliche -for my generation- but this is how I started playing electro guitar.
 I may not be a virtuoso today, but I have a talent that most guitar players don't.
 I am an engineer! :smile:
 </div>

 <center>